nwelchr/bop/README.md

 <a name="introduction"></a>
 ## Introduction

-[It's a Bop!](http://www.google.com) is a simple single-page Spotify clone.
+[Bop](http://www.google.com) is a simple single-page Spotify clone.
 It allows users to search, discover, stream, and share music.

 This application works on mobile and web devices.

 <a name="how-it-works"></a>
 ## How It Works
-**It's a Bop!** is built on a `Rails 5` backend, connected to `PostgresSQL` for database management.
+**Bop!** is built on a `Rails 5` backend, connected to `PostgresSQL` for database management.
 Communication between frontend and backend was made through Fetch AJAX requests.
 Responses are manipulated and rendered by `React` and `Redux`.
 The `howler.js` API was used to have greater control over music.
 CSS `@media` queries allow for compatibility with all devices and screen sizes.

 <a name="features"></a>
 ## Summary of Features